GretaTimaite/personal_website/content/authors/admin/_index.md

 title: Greta Timaite
 ---

-I am a data science intern at Leeds Institute for Data Analytics.
-Currently I work on the [OpenInfra](https://github.com/udsleeds/openinfra) project aiming to explore the potential uses of OpenStreetMap data for transport research.
+I am a data scientist at Leeds Institute for Data Analytics.
+Currently I work on a project aiming to better understand and quantify uncertainty in agent-based models.
+Previously I worked on an [OpenInfra](https://github.com/udsleeds/openinfra) project exploring the potential uses of OpenStreetMap data for transport research.